Russell Smith

 The dance remix is also a lot of fun: it updates the song with an electro bassline and a sample from Liberace.
 There it is: irony.
 An injection of just a little of it makes it so much more contemporary.

-Mark Reeder, “Underpass Reeder Sinister Subway Mix,” (2009)
+Mark Reeder, “Underpass Reeder Sinister Subway Mix” (2009)

 Is this just a dangerous nostalgia?
 Am I just being like the boomers, constantly looking over their home movies from Woodstock?
 Possibly in giving in to this I am distancing myself from the present.
 But I like to think it’s also research, from a distance, on something I didn’t fully understand at the time.